 The Cold War, with all of its threats and visions of mass destruction and apocalyptic scenarios appears far away these days.
-However, when the menace of nuclear weapons that possibly would be fired if wrong decisions were made by a few incompetent men in the military back in the 1960s, stories, novels and mostly movies were the main source of information and also advance panic.
+However, when the menace of nuclear weapons that possibly would be launched if wrong decisions were made by a few incompetent men in the military back in the 1960s, stories, novels and mostly movies were the main source of information and also advance panic.

 Those works were basically either informative, came disguised as action or spy thrillers, or combined all of that together with humor, irony and absurd plots, as did Stanley Kubrick‘s Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb from 1964.